sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 37    model.compile(loss='mean_squared_error',
 38                  optimizer=SGD())
 ```
-**Line 2** As shown in the above code, our car can do 3 things.
+**Line 2** As shown in the code above, our car can do 3 things.
 Accelerate, turn right and turn left.
 Thus we set our moves variable to 3.

 **Line 4** This is our discount rate.
 We want our immediate reward to be worth more than our future reward therefore we discount the future reward in order make the current reward stand out.
 This is because our model is uncertain what the next step may be.
 (More on this later)

 **Line 7** This is the exploration rate.
 We want our algorithm to start off by trying different actions.

-**Line 9** We don't want our model to ever stop trying random actions so we set our minimum exploration rate
+**Line 9** We don't want our model to ever stop trying random actions so we set our minimum exploration rate.

-**Line 12** This is the rate at which our exploration factor decays
+**Line 12** This is the rate at which our exploration factor decays.

-**Line 14** This is the number of games we want to play in total
+**Line 14** This is the number of games we want to play in total.

 **Line 16** All the games ever played go in here.
 We want our model to learn from its mistakes.

-**Line 18** We don't want to store too many games as it becomes computation heavy
+**Line 18** We don't want to store too many games as it becomes computation heavy.

-Now we start building our CNN model.
+Now we can start building our actual CNN model.

 **Line 21** We initialise our machine learning algorithm.